Curves are algebraic $K(\pi,1)$: theoretical and practical aspects: Galois coverings of algebraic curves

-Recall that given a connected noetherian scheme $X$ such that $\HH^1(X,\Lambda)$ is finite, there is an étale Galois covering $\Xnt$ of $X$ with automorphism group $\HH^1(X,\Lambda)^\vee$.
-This covering is unique up to isomorphism and corresponds the quotient of the étale fundamental group $\pi$ of $X$ at some geometric point by the closure of $\pi^n[\pi,\pi]$.
+Recall that given a connected noetherian scheme $X$ such that $\HH^1(X,\Lambda)$ is finite, there is a Galois covering $\Xnt$ of $X$ with automorphism group $\HH^1(X,\Lambda)^\vee$.
+This covering is unique up to isomorphism and corresponds to the quotient of the étale fundamental group $\pi$ of $X$ at some geometric point by the closure of $\pi^n[\pi,\pi]$.
 For more details, see \cite[Cor.
 2.2]{monarticle}.
-In case $n=\ell$ is a prime number, this corresponds to the Frattini quotient of the pro-$\ell$ completion of $\pi$, which is used in \cite[§3]{mo} to establish the computability of affine curve fibrations.
+In case $n=\ell$ is a prime number, this corresponds to the Frattini quotient of the pro-$\ell$ completion of $\pi$, which is used in \cite[§3]{mo} to establish the computability of some affine curve fibrations.

 \begin{Lemma} Let $X$ be a connected noetherian scheme such that $\HH^1(X,\Lambda)$ is finite.
 Then the map is trivial. \begin{proof} Using the structure of finite abelian groups, it suffices to show this for $M=\Lambda$.
 Let $\pi$ denote the étale fundamental group of $X$ at some geometric point.
-Elements of $\HH^1(X,\Lambda)$ are morphisms $\pi\to \Lambda$, which are necessarily trivial on $\pi^n[\pi,\pi]$, hence is trivial. \end{proof} \end{Lemma}
+Elements of $\HH^1(X,\Lambda)$ are continuous homomorphisms $\pi\to \Lambda$, which are necessarily trivial on $\pi^n[\pi,\pi]$, hence is trivial. \end{proof} \end{Lemma}

-\begin{prop} Let $X$ be a connected reduced algebraic curve over a separably closed field whose characteristic does not divide $n$.
+\begin{prop} Let $X$ be a connected reduced algebraic curve over an algebraically closed field whose characteristic does not divide $n$.
 Let $M$ be a $\Lambda$-module.
 If the geometric genus of every irreducible component of $X$ is nonzero, the map is trivial. \begin{proof}